Beery Cupcake and Boozy Frosting

 Method

 Roughly chop the chocolate bar.
-Preheat the oven at 350º F/180° C.
+Preheat oven at 350º F/180° C.

-Beat the yogurt, eggs and vanilla extract.
+Beat yogurt, eggs and vanilla extract in a small bowl.

 Place a wide pan on medium heat, pour the beer.

-Whisk in the chopped chocolate and butter.
+Whisk in chopped chocolate and butter.
 I threw in the whole stick of butter.
 Slicing it may help melt faster.

 Stir in the sugar.